 Learn about giving help to others in this play, based on The Elves and the Shoemaker tale.
 A poor shoemaker and his wife are about to lose their home when three elves turn up to help secretly.
 Each night, the elves make wonderful new shoes, and each day, the shoemaker wonders where his good fortune comes from.
 Will the shoemaker be able to succeed without help?
 And will he learn how to share his good fortune with the magical beings?
 There are up to eight characters in this play although roles can be doubled as needed.
 The roles can be performed by children and adults.

-Resources for Short Christmas Plays
+Paid Resources for More Plays

 Companies often charge for the scripts, and require royalties for performing the plays, which can add up quickly: